Zsofi007/url-shortener/url_frontend/README.md

 - `VITE_API_BASE_URL`: The base URL for the backend API (defaults to `http://localhost:8000`)

-Create a `.env` file in the frontend directory with these variables, or set them in your system environment
+Create a `.env` file in the frontend directory with these variables, or set them in your system environment.

 ## Development